Skip to content

 Please verify if your device meets the system requirements and has at least 4 GB of swap configured before you continue.
 Indexing RAW images and high-resolution panoramas may require additional swap space and/or physical memory beyond the recommended minimum.

-Download our docker-compose.yml example for Windows (right click and Save Link As...) to a folder of your choice, and change the configuration as needed:
+Download our compose.yaml example for Windows (right click and Save Link As...) to a folder of your choice, and change the configuration as needed:

 It is important to increase the Docker memory limit to 4 GB or more when using Hyper-V. The default of 2 GB can reduce indexing performance and cause unexpected restarts.
 Also make sure you configure at least 4 GB of swap space.
 Docker Desktop uses dynamic memory allocation with WSL 2, meaning you do not need to change any memory-related settings (depending on which version of Windows and Docker you are using).